Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases. Read more.

-There are a number of entry points to the park but one of the best is at Swanston which is just a 20-minute drive from Edinburgh city centre.
+Visitors will find a number of entry points to the park but one of the best is Swanston which is just a 20-minute drive from Edinburgh city centre.

 The Pentland Hills regional park is situated to the south of the Edinburgh city bypass between Juniper Green and Straiton, running south-west for around 20 miles to the town of Biggar in South Lanarkshire.

 The park is a firm favourite with locals thanks to its sweeping hills that offer a great way to escape the noise of the city in a short drive from the city centre.

 There are many places to enter this scenic hill range but one of the most popular is the historic village of Swanston which is situated less than half a mile from the A720.